 • Press Release

-ISRI Announces Addition of Auto Bumper Specification to the 2016 Scrap Specifications Circular
+ReMA Announces Addition of Auto Bumper Specification to the 2016 Scrap Specifications Circular

 (Washington, DC) - The Institute of Scrap Recycling Industries (ISRI) recently announced that a new specification has been published in the Scrap Specifications Circular 2016.
-The addition is an auto bumper plastics specification that has been approved by the ISRI Board of Directors.
+The addition is an auto bumper plastics specification that has been approved by the ReMA Board of Directors.
 The specification, which can be found on page 44 of the Circular, reads as follows:

 Name: Post Consumer TPO Plastic Automotive Bumper Covers